We’ve had numerous conversations with VMware users exploring alternatives to VMware vSphere Foundation (VVF) and VMware Cloud Foundation (VCF).

 Is the cluster bond interface configured manually within the Operating System (OS)?

 Today, network bonds must be manually configured at the OS level.
-In 2025, we plan to automate this through the platform, reinforcing our commitment to continuous improvement.
+See Pre-requisites in the docs for host preparation guidance.

 In addition to the network interface configuration, what else needs to be set up on the servers ahead of platform installation?

-Typically, you’ll need to prepare the OS (e.g., Ubuntu 22.04) for the hypervisor, configure network interfaces (including bonds if required), and ensure the disk layout meets the platform’s requirements for storing configuration files.
-Any specialized interfaces, such as Fibre Channel or custom network connections, must also be configured.
+Typically, you’ll need to prepare the OS (for example, Ubuntu 22.04 or 24.04) for the hypervisor, configure network interfaces (including bonds if required), and ensure the disk layout meets the platform’s requirements for storing configuration files.
+In addition, any specialized interfaces, such as Fibre Channel or custom network connections, must also be configured.
+See Pre-requisites in the docs.

 Can the platform operate behind a firewall or in an air-gapped environment?

 Yes, if you have a firewall, the platform can work through your proxy.
-For on-premise installations without internet access, necessary packages can be cached locally.
+For on-premises installations without internet access, necessary packages can be cached locally.
+See Air Gapped Installation in the docs.

 What identity providers are supported for SSO into the platform?

-The platform supports any SAML 2.0 provider, such as Google G Suite, Okta, or Microsoft ADFS, for Single Sign-On (SSO).
-Multi-factor authentication (MFA) tokens can also be used.
+The platform supports any SAML 2.0 provider, such as Google Workspace, Okta, or Microsoft Entra ID, for Single Sign-On (SSO).
+Multi-factor authentication (MFA) is also supported.
+See Identity & Multi-Tenancy in the docs for configuration details.

 How are identity groups mapped within the platform?